-A precision reading (utilization on the elementary level, at in figure 24) in difficult in figure 22, which results in a point reading of the order of the points, and in figure 23, where there is ambiguity concerning the position of the points.
-On the other band, figure 22 does favor overall vision (correlation).
+A precision reading (utilization on the elementary level, at in figure 24) is difficult in figure 22, which results is a poir reading of the order of the points, and in figure 23, where there is ambiguity concerning the position of the points.
+On the other hand, figure 22 does favor overall vision (cartelation).